Consumer Medicine Information

 They may differ from the information contained in this leaflet.

-If you do not understand the instructions on the bottle, ask your doctor or pharmacist.
+If you do not understand the instructions on the bottle, ask your doctor or pharmacist

 How much to take

-How to take Rimycin
+How to take it

 Swallow the capsules whole with a glass of water.

-When to take Rimycin
+When to take it

-Take Rimycin at about the same time each day.
+Take your medicine at about the same time each day.

 Taking it at the same time each day will have the best effect.
-It will also help you remember when to take it.
+It will also help you

-If you forget to take Rimycin
+If you forget to take it

-Do not take a double dose to make up for the dose you missed.
+Do not take a double dose to make up for the dose that you missed.

-If you are not sure what to do or have any questions about this, ask your doctor or pharmacist.
+If you are not sure what to do, ask your doctor or pharmacist.

-If you take too much Rimycin (overdose)
+If you take too much (overdose)

-Immediately telephone your doctor, or the Poisons Information Centre (telephone 13
+Immediately telephone your doctor or the Poisons Information Centre (telephone 13

-at the nearest hospital, if you think you or anyone else may have taken too much Rimycin.
-Do this even if there are no signs
+think that you or anyone else may have taken too much RIMYCIN.
+Do this even if there

-of discomfort or poisoning.
+are no signs of discomfort or poisoning.

 You may need urgent medical attention.

-While you are taking Rimycin
+While you are using RIMYCIN